More Common Law materials.

 whistle through it, the rain may enter, but the king cannot."

-In all the various revolutions,
+In all the various revolutions, with their dark and dreary scenes

-English ancestors had always acted in their political troubles -
+always acted in their political troubles - interposed the common law as

-interposed the common law as the shield against arbitrary power.
-When
+the shield against arbitrary power.
+When the United Colonies met in

-the United Colonies met in Congress, in 1774, they claimed the common
+Congress, in 1774, they claimed the common law of England as a branch

-law of England as a branch of those "indubitable rights and liberties
+of those "indubitable rights and liberties to which the respective

-to which the respective colonies are entitled."
-And the common law,
+colonies are entitled."
+And the common law, like a silent providence is

-like a silent providence is still the preserver of our liberties.
+still the preserver of our liberties.

 From the book;